 Get Your Email Setup

-When you were setting up your new website, in Settings > General you should have changed your Administration Email Address to one that is using your website domain.
+When you were setting up your new website, in Settings > General, you should have changed your Administration Email Address to using your website domain.

 This is for security reasons and to make sure all WordPress system emails are sent and that you actually receive them.
-What I do is setup an email [email protected] for that purpose.
+So what I do is set up an email [email protected] for that purpose.
 This way, any emails you receive to [email protected] you know were sent by your website.

 You also want to create templates for quick responses and make sure that you have the folders needed to keep your email communications organized.
 Here are some Business Email Organization Tips.

 Do not underestimate how your use of proper email etiquette in your business communications can set you apart from your perceived competitors in a good way.

 Get Your Newsletter and/or RSS Setup

-Many think these are one in the same.
+Many think these are the same.
 They aren't because they actually require two different sets of permissions from those who sign up.

 Newsletter (aff) sign-ups indicate the subscriber gives you permission to email them when you want.
-Although it is always best to be clear about that.
+However, it is always best to be clear about that.
 Weekly, bi-weekly, monthly?
 Newsletter subscribers also assume that your email will include things you can commercially gain from.

 RSS subscriptions are so that folks can get an email update when you add a new post to your WordPress website.
 That’s it.
 That’s all they are signing up for.
 There is no reason not to offer this opportunity to notify interested parties when you add new content.

-RSS is baked into WordPress and is easy to setup.
-You you can see my RSS sign-up over there in the left sidebar.
+RSS is baked into WordPress and is easy to set up.
+You can see my RSS sign-up over there in the left sidebar.

 Check Your Rankings for Your Keyphrases

 How do you know where or even if you are ranking for your targeted keyphrases?
 Searching for yourself is not the best approach.
 Google customizes search results based on your history and location.
 (If anything, use a private/incognito window.)